-Please refrain from repeatedly citing your Constitution or your Court in full as it is in most cases clear from the context which Constitution or Court is being referred to e.g. not "the Constitutional Court of th Republic of XY" or "the Constitution of XY" but rather "the Constitutional Court" and "the Constitution".
+Please refrain from repeatedly citing your Constitution or your Court in full throughout the text as in most cases it is clear from the context which Constitution or Court you are referring to, e.g. not "the Constitutional Court of the Republic of XY" or "the Constitution of XY" but rather "the Constitutional Court" and "the Constitution".
 Of course, in cases where there is the possibility of confusion with other Constitutional Courts or Constitutions, please cite accordingly.
 Furthermore, please do not refer to "our" Court or "our Constitution".
 As the précis become part of CODICES, please do not refer to "now" in time but rather to "at the time of the decision".